-8.1 Impact of abuse
+7.1 Impact of abuse

 The impact of abuse including neglect and exploitation should not be underestimated.
-Many children do recover well and go on to lead healthy, happy and productive lives, although most adult survivors agree that the emotional scars remain, however well buried.
+It is devastating for the child and can also result in distress and anxiety for staff who become involved Many children do recover well and go on to lead healthy, happy and productive lives, although most adult survivors agree that the emotional scars remain, however well buried.
 For some children, full recovery is beyond their reach, and the rest of their childhood and their adulthood may be characterised by anxiety or depression, self-harm, eating disorders, alcohol and substance misuse, unequal and destructive relationships and long-term medical or psychiatric difficulties.

-8.2 Our approach
+7.2 Our approach